osirislab/ctf101/docs/intro/how-to-run-a-ctf.md

 - How do you want to host your challenges?
 - What is my budget?

+## Challenge Writing

+## Infrastructure

+Depending on the size of your competition, you're going to need different types of deployments.
+Generally, you'll need a [load balancer](https://en.wikipedia.org/wiki/Load_balancing_(computing)) to work concurrently with your web application.

+!!! info
+    When we ran CSAW'23, there were over 2500 teams of ~4 people.
+You can try to gauge how many users your competition might have before writing a deployment.

 ## **Open Source Frameworks**

 ### [CTFd](https://docs.ctfd.io)